OpenGov-OpenData/ckanext-adfs/README.rst

 Ensure all the requirements are installed (see `requirements.txt` for further details).

-In your CKAN's settings.ini file you need to provide two settings in the [app:main] section:
+In your CKAN's production.ini / development.ini file you need to provide two settings in the `[app:main]` section:

 * adfs_wtrealm - the `APP ID URI` setting found in the "Get Started" / "Enable Users to Sign On" section on the "home" page for the application integrating with ADFS on the Azure website.
 This is usually the same as the APP ID URI you define in the settings for the application.
 * adfs_metadata_url - a URL pointing to a remote file called `FederationMetadata.xml` containing the ADFS_NAMESPACE and adfs_x509 related values.
 This URL is in the "Federation Metadata Document URL" value in the "Enable Users to Sign On" section of the Azure website (at current time of writing).
+* adfs_create_user = Optional Boolean, defaults to False.
+False requires a sysadmin to create the user via api or paster command first matching their email and user name to their organization email and username.
+* adfs_organization_name = Name of Organization/Company (defaults to our organization)

+* adfs_contact_email = Optional String (e.g. opendata@organization.com), defaults to 'your administrator'

 * adfs_url_template - a template snippet for the URL that points to the ADFS authentication endpoint (e.g. {}idpinitiatedsignon.aspx?loginToRp={}).
 This template uses the wsfed endpoint extracted from FederationMetadata.xml and adfs_wtrealm.